marceloboeira/CS8803/lessons/lesson-7/README.md

 Write a simple C program that creates and initializes a server socket.
 Once initialized, the server should accept a client connection, close the connection, and then exit.

 See `exercises/socket_server.c`.

 See `exercises/socket_server.rs`.

+## The Echo Protocol

+In C, write a server and client that implement the fictitious "echo protocol".
+To implement the protocol, the server should accept any string from the client, and then return that string with all letters capitalized (if letters exist).

+Echo Protocol Example
+Client sends "Hello, wOrlD"
+Server echoes "HELLO, WORLD"

+As soon as the server responds to a client, it may close.
+And, as soon as the clients receives a response, it may close.
+Feel free to reuse portions of the Simple Socket: Client and Simple Socket: Server programs.

+See `exercises/echo_server.c`.

+See `exercises/echo_server.rs`.

+See `exercises/echo_client.c`.

+See `exercises/echo_client.rs`.